 - 10.1 Members shall hold in strict confidence all Confidential Information concerning matters dealt with in-camera.
-No Member shall release, make public, or in any way divulge any such Confidential Information or any aspect of the in-camera deliberations, unless expressly authorized by Council or by-law. - 10.2 No Member shall release, make public or in any way divulge any such Confidential Information acquired by virtue of their office unless expressly authorized by Council or bylaw.
-The capacity to release Confidential Information can only be made by a majority of Council, and no individual member of Council has authority to waive this privilege. - 10.3 No Member shall use information gained in the execution of their office that is not available to the general public for any purpose other than their official duties.

-- 10.4 No Member shall access or attempt to gain access to Confidential Information in the custody of the Municipality, except to the extent necessary for the performance of their duties as a Member and not prohibited by this Code or any other statute, by-law or policy. - 10.5 Members are only entitled to Confidential Information in the possession of the Municipality that is relevant to matters before the Council or Committee.
+No Member shall release, make public, or in any way divulge any such Confidential Information or any aspect of the in-camera deliberations, unless expressly authorized by Council or By-law. - 10.2 No Member shall release, make public or in any way divulge any such Confidential Information acquired by virtue of his or her office unless expressly authorized by Council or By-Law.
+The capacity to release Confidential Information can only be made by a majority of Council, and no individual member of Council has authority to waive this privilege. - 10.3 No Member shall use information gained in the execution of his or her office that is not available to the general public for any purpose other than his or her official duties. - 10.4 No Member shall access or attempt to gain access to Confidential Information in the custody of the Municipality, except to the extent necessary for the performance of his or her duties as a Member and not prohibited by this Code or any other statute, By-Law or policy. - 10.5 Members are only entitled to Confidential Information in the possession of the Municipality that is relevant to matters before the Council or Committee.
 Beyond this entitlement, Members have the same level of access to information as does any other citizen.

-COMMUNICATIONS & MEDIA RELATIONS
+PART 11: COMMUNICATIONS AND MEDIA RELATIONS